-You should continue to exercise regularly, eat a healthy diet, and take your other diabetes medicines along with Pg.
+You should continue to exercise regularly, eat a healthy diet, and take your other diabetes medicines along with PG 15mg Tablet.

-Full effect may be visible after several weeks of starting Pg.
+Full effect may be visible after several weeks of starting PG 15mg Tablet.

 Weight gain, headache, and swelling due to fluid build-up may occur.